Lake Davenport Sailing Club

 Article VI — Work Assessment

-The Lake Davenport Sailing Club is by its nature a working club, and all members are expected to participate equally in projects and work parties.
-Each member shall be assessed a work assessment on their regular dues statement.
-The assessment will be credited at an hourly rate as reported by the Harbormaster or may be paid in full with other fees.
-Any member paying the Work Assessment in full by May 1st has satisfied the obligation.
-Any member not paying by May 1st who does not fulfill ten (10) hours of work will be billed November 1st for the remaining hours.
+The LDSC is by its nature a working club.
+Each member is assessed a work obligation on their dues statement.
+The assessment may be credited at an hourly rate as reported by the Harbormaster, or paid in full.
+Members paying in full by May 1st have satisfied their obligation.
+Members not paying and not completing ten (10) hours of work will be billed the remaining hours at the hourly rate on November 1st.

 Article VII — Effect of and Amendment of By-Laws

-By-Laws may be adopted, amended or repealed by either the Members or the Board of Directors; however, no By-Law adopted by the Members shall be amended or repealed by the Board.
-Adoption or amendment shall require a two-thirds vote of the Members or Directors present.
-The Directors adopting changes shall have voted in two readings at subsequent regularly scheduled meetings.
-By-Laws adopted by the Board shall be identified with an asterisk (*) with the date of enactment.
+By-Laws may be adopted, amended or repealed by the Members or the Board of Directors.
+No By-Law adopted by the Members shall be amended by the Board.
+Changes require a two-thirds vote of those present.
+Board changes require two readings at subsequent regularly scheduled meetings and shall be identified with an asterisk (*) and date of enactment.

 Powered by Wild Apricot Membership Software